Early Hick

 A Kalassarian language grammatical sketch of Early and Middle Hick was unearthed, along with a lexicon was found in an unsealed room underneath the Admiralty's Helm in Surrey-on-the-Brams.
 Details in this is a modern analysis of that sketch using modern linguistic methods.

 Early Hick shows an ergative-absolutive alignment with rich derivational morphology and a sophisticated spatial reference system.
-Core grammatical relations are marked through suffixes, while derivational processes primarily use prefixes.
+Core grammatical relations are marked through prefixes and suffixes, and these interact with its derivational morphology to form complex compounds.

 Historical Development